 - Increasing your risk for esophageal cancer

-“can be used to sweeten food and drinks for less calories and carbohydrate when they replace sugar.” (but only if you don’t mind having MS-like or Parkinson’s-like symptoms).
+artificial sweeteners “can be used to sweeten food and drinks for less calories and carbohydrate when they replace sugar.”
+(But only if you don’t mind having MS-like or Parkinson’s-like symptoms).

 Maybe they don’t know?

 - The FDA knows, tracked various adverse effects and reported that over 75% of the adverse reactions reported to the FDA were due to aspartame.
 That was as of 1995.
 How did the FDA respond to this clear problem?
 They stopped accepting adverse reaction reports on aspartame.
 (Source)